mac2bua/ai-driving-theory-teacher/README.md

 | Simple (GPT-4o mini)  | 8.3/10 (*) |
 | CoT (GPT-4o mini)     | 8.1/10     |

-**Conclusion**: The basic prompt with GPT4o-mini achieved the best results with an average score of 8.2/10, followed by the CoT prompt with GPT-4o mini.
+**Conclusion**: The simple prompt (zero-shot) with GPT4o-mini achieved the best results with an average score of 8.3/10, followed by the CoT prompt with GPT-4o mini.

 ## Configuration
 Ensure that you have the following environment variables set: